 Important: Do not disable the chip if UVM protection is enabled for the system logon.
 If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software.
-To clear UVM protection, open the Administrator Utility and click the Replace the standard Windows logon with UVM's secure logon check box.
+To clear UVM protection, open the Administrator Utility and click the Use UVM Logon Protection for this Workstation instead of using Windows Logon Protection check box.
 You must restart the computer before UVM protection for the system logon is disabled.